rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 ![RegressionLineExample2](https://user-images.githubusercontent.com/11557572/116735543-493d0f80-aa0c-11eb-9747-6343e310f893.png)

-Therefore, __if the value of y-intercept is "a" and the value of the slope is "b" then the regression line will pass through the points (0, a) and (1, b)__.
+Therefore, __if the value of y-intercept is "a" and the value of the slope is "b" then the regression line will pass through the points (0, a) and (1, b + a)__.

 ### What to do with a Regression line, actual values and predicted values?
 We are going to find that regression that fits our data the best.
 And we validate the fitness of our regression line by using __Least-square error__.
 Our original data is